Building a Premium Android App Solo (Honest Story)

 There’s a specific kind of hubris that comes with deciding to compete with Calm and Headspace as a solo developer.
 I have it.
+I wrote about why I built it in the first place.
 This is what I’ve learned so far.

 The quality bar is not where you think it is

-When I set SAM’s price at $19/month, I committed to a quality level that most indie apps don’t hit.
+When I set SAM’s price at $9.99/month, I committed to a quality level that most indie apps don’t hit.
 Not because of the price itself, but because of who pays that price.

-Users who spend $19/month on a wellness app are not comparing you to other indie apps.
+Users who pay for a wellness app are not comparing you to other indie apps.
 They’re comparing you to Calm, to Notion, to Linear.
 They have a reference point for what premium software feels like.
 You have to meet that.
+That means no gamification shortcuts, no cutting corners on data handling, no half-built features.

 Kotlin Multiplatform is worth the bet